Just what we need to move the policy discussion forward, another conference?

 People who actually work in government are well aware of the barriers and arguments against Government 2.0.

 Yes, we already know.
 We don't need to talk about it at another conference.
-We need to fix it.
-The problems and issues have been defined and discussed since last year.
-A few quick examples,
+We need to f

 - In December 2008, the Federal Web Managers' Council published, "Social Media and the Federal Government: Perceived and Real Barriers and Potential Solutions" (pdf) This paper identified challenges with strategy, access, legal, privacy, advertising, ethics, accessibility, and the Paperwork Reduction Act.
 The paper also offered concrete recommendations to overcome these barriers.